kohlsy/RNN-Based-Financial-Trading/README.md

 # RNN-Based-Financial-Trading
-This explores the use of the RNN model to deploy a trading strategy, test its efficacy and compare it to other existing strategies
+The purpose of this investigation is to explore the use of an Recurrent Neural Network (RNN) LSTM model in developing a trading strategy.
+The efficacy of this strategy was tested and compare to other existing ones using important financial indicators such as the Sharpe Ratio.